javigome/CTATrainTracker/README.md

 # CTATrainTracker
-Android application that displays the cta trains and their stops and arrival times It uses a temperary APIKEY provided by CTA.
+Android application that displays the cta train lines, their stops and arrival times.

+It uses swipeRefreshLayout to refresh.
+A temporary public APIKEY was provided by CTA.
 To apply for your own API key please visit: https://www.transitchicago.com/developers/traintrackerapply/